Is Passing The CPA Exam Worth It in 2026?

 It's no secret.

-Imagine what you could do with an extra million dollars!
+Imagine what you could do with an extra half million dollars (or more).

 Would that change your life?